Generic selectors

 In addition to angels and demons, there are other spirits that are living beings.
 In Revelation, John witnessed seven spirits that play an important role in the world:

-REVELATION 4:5 And proceeding from the throne were lightnings and thunders and voices; and seven lamps of fire, which are the seven Spirits of God, were burning before the throne.
+REVELATION 4:5 And from the throne proceeded lightnings, thunderings, and voices.
+Seven lamps of fire were burning before the throne, which are the seven Spirits of God.

 These seven spirits, referred to as “lamps of fire,” occupy a place before the throne of God.
-They are spirits as confirmed in chapter 1:
+But these spirits offered a greeting to the saints:

-REVELATION 1:4 JOHN to the seven churches that are in Asia: Grace and peace be to you from Him Who is, and Who was, and Who is to come; and from the seven spirits that are before His throne.
+REVELATION 1:4 John, to the seven [townships of the] ekklesia which are in Asia: Grace to you and peace from Him [Jesus Christ] who is and who was and who is to come, and from the seven Spirits who are before His throne,

-REVELATION 5:6 Then I saw, and behold, before the throne and the four living creatures, and before the elders, was standing a Lamb as having been slain, having seven horns and seven eyes, which are the seven Spirits of God that are sent into all the earth.
+REVELATION 5:6 And I looked, and behold, in the midst of the throne and of the four living creatures, and in the midst of the elders, stood a Lamb as though it had been slain, having seven horns and seven eyes, which are the seven Spirits of God sent out into all the earth.

 Where it says “a Lamb … having,” it means hold, own, possess, or be closely joined with someone or something.
-It does not suggest that Jesus Christ Himself is composed of “seven horns and seven eyes”—so it is a description of the spirits that are with, or subject to, Jesus Christ and reflect that He is head of the seven churches of Revelation chapters two and three.
+It does not suggest that Jesus Christ Himself is composed of “seven horns and seven eyes,” so it is a description of the spirits that are with, or subject to, Jesus Christ and reflect that He is head of the seven ekklesia townships in Revelation chapters two and three.
 Sent means ordered to go to a place appointed, which is the earth in this case.
-They are, obviously, spirits that are extensions of the power of Christ.
-The Bible is not clear whether they are living beings or not.
+They are, obviously, living beings that are directed by Christ.

 Besides the seven spirits, the Bible also mentions strange looking frog-like demons:

-REVELATION 16:13-14 Then I saw three unclean spirits like frogs come out of the mouth of the dragon, and out of the mouth of the beast, and out of the mouth of the false prophet; 14 For they [the frogs] are spirits of demons working miracles, going forth to the kings of the earth, even of the whole world, to gather them together to the battle of that great day of the Almighty God.
+REVELATION 16:13-14 And I saw three unclean spirits like frogs coming out of the mouth of the dragon, out of the mouth of the beast, and out of the mouth of the false prophet.
+14 For they [the frogs] are spirits of demons, performing signs, which go out to the kings of the earth and of the whole world, to gather them to the battle of that great day of God Almighty.

 This phrase “spirits of demons” (v.
-14) does not mean these demons control or exercise a separate spirit, but it clarifies that the demons themselves are “unclean spirits” (v.
+14) does not mean these demons control or exercise a separate spirit, it clarifies that the demons themselves are “unclean spirits” (v.
 13).
 In other words, they are spirits of the demonic type, not of the angelic kind.
-These unclean spirits do things (“working miracles,” etc.) that only apply to living beings.
+These unclean spirits do things (“performing signs,” etc.) that only apply to living beings.

 There is one last spirit mentioned in Revelation:

-REVELATION 11:11 Then after the three and a half days, the spirit of life from God entered into them and they stood on their feet; and great fear fell upon those who were watching them.
+REVELATION 11:11 Now after the three-and-a-half days the breath [pneuma = spirit] of life from God entered them, and they stood on their feet, and great fear fell on those who saw them.

-The phrase “spirit of life” denotes a function and purpose; that is, it is not specifically a title.
-It should not be capitalized as it is in the KJV.
-It is from God who utilizes it to restore life to the two dead witnesses.
+The phrase “breath of life” denotes a function and purpose; that is, it is not specifically a title.
+It is “from” God who utilizes it to restore life to the two dead witnesses.
 It is, in fact, a reference to the Holy Spirit as exercised by God.
 This is clear in the following scripture:

-2 CORINTHIANS 3:6 Who also made us competent as ministers of the New Covenant; not of the letter, but of the Spirit; for the letter kills, but the [Holy] Spirit gives life.
+2 CORINTHIANS 3:6 who also made us sufficient as ministers of the new covenant, not of the letter but of the Spirit; for the letter kills, but the [Holy] Spirit gives life.

 The Spirit of Life will be discussed in depth in another section.